lindaxeva/datablix/README.md

 # Datablix 1.0

-Datablix was developed to support the **Ontario Senior Living Directory Development Stage 3** project by improving how publicly sourced directory information is reviewed and organized.
+Datablix was developed to support the **Ontario Senior Living Directory Development Stage 3** project by improving how publicly sourced directory information is reviewed and organized without replacing research or human judgment..

 It's a human-in-the-loop tool that identifies missing fields, possible duplicates, invalid source links, and questionable research dates while keeping reviewer decisions and notes connected to each record.

 **Live Demo:** [Open Datablix 1.0](https://datablix.streamlit.app/)

 ## Project Snapshot